mrmrc182/mrmrc182/README.md

 - 👋 Hi, I’m @mrmrc182
 - 👀 I’m interested in sports, loud music, and beautiful code
-- 🌱 I’m currently learning coding as a whole
+- 🌱 I’m currently learning Node.JS.
-- 💞️ I’m looking to collaborate on not much at the moment, but I'll continue to update this.
 - 📫 How to reach me send me a message

 <!---